yasserglez/RepData_PeerAssessment2/RepData_PeerAssessment2.md

 The tidy dataset was analyzed in order to get some insights about which types of events are most harmful with respect to population health.
-Both fatalities and injuries are considered separatedly, and for each case the top-5 event types are reported.
-The following R code summarizes the data and generates the figure shown below, which illustrates the answer.
+Both fatalities and injuries are considered separately, and for each case the top-5 event types are reported.
+The following R code summarizes the data and generates the figure shown below.

 ```r